-Solar power is taking the energy industry by storm as more and more consumers take advantage of green energy to power their homes and business and lower their electric bills.
+Solar power is taking the energy industry by storm, as well as Solar PV systems, as more and more consumers take advantage of green energy to power their homes and business and lower their electric bills.
 But is solar power really worth the investment?
 And more specifically, what about photovoltaic (PV) systems?
 Do they really deliver?
 Of course as with anything else, thee are advantages and disadvantages to photovoltaic cell systems.

 Advantages of Solar PV

 - Although the feed-in tariff has changed quite a bit since it was introduced, solar PV systems are still a great investment because they substantially lower your electric bill.

 - The price of solar panels has gone down by 45 percent or more, which makes the entire system much more affordable.

 - Solar PV systems operate differently than solar thermal ones.
 These systems actually generate free electricity, while solar thermal systems heats up your water.